archetype-themes/devkit/1. Getting Started/Developing components/a. Introduction.md

 4. **Writing tests:** After coding, we’ll demonstrate how to test the component across various scenarios and devices, including debugging techniques to resolve any issues that arise.

-5. **Committing changes and review:** Lastly, we’ll cover how to commit your changes to the version control system, prepare for code reviews, and merge enhancements back into the project repository.

 By the end of this document, you'll have a thorough understanding of how to effectively enhance an existing theme component, ensuring it meets both new and existing requirements while adhering to the Archetype Devekit's standards for quality and maintainability.

 ---